 Christmas trees and mangers are now in homes, squares, and streets all over Europe.
 But they are more than just decorations — there is a rich history behind them.

-For me, decking my home with a Christmas tree during the holidays is like a yearly trip down memory lane.
+For many families, outfitting a home with a Christmas tree during the holidays is a yearly trip down memory lane.

 Two little red carved birds on a thread remind me of my early ‘Europe through the gutter’ days, when I dropped into the trendy Marimekko shop in Helsinki and bought the only thing I could afford.

-I hate tourist traps, but I couldn’t resist the delightful German-style painted wax and delicately carved ornaments from the Käthe Wohlfahrt Christmas shop in Rothenburg.
+Even the most tourist trap averse traveler can’t resist the delightful German-style painted wax and delicately carved ornaments from the Käthe Wohlfahrt Christmas shop in Rothenburg.
 And the green and red skates with paper-clip blades summon up memories of my grandmother, who hand-knit them 20 years ago before her last Christmas.

 Europe’s Christmas traditions